cwtsam/e4_data_recording/README.md

 ### 1) Real-Time Time-Domain Heart-Rate Variability (HRV) Calculations

+The app calculates Heart-Rate Variability measures and records it on the phone.

 Under MainActivity.java, inter-beat-intervals (IBI) stream is accessible through the device.

 Time-Domain HRV components calculate from IBI: Heart Rate (HR), Standard Deviation of NN intervals or IBI (SDNN) and Root-mean-square of Successive Differences in IBI (RMSSD).